SubodhShil/AI-Machine-Learning/Revision Day 1/README.md

     - r-squared : percentage of the variance in target values explained by the features. range is 0 to 1
     - RMSE : Root Mean squared error (Average error in prediction)
 - cross validation : do train-test process in multiple folds and take average to consolidate r-squared.
 - Regularization : penalizes large co-efficients to reduce overfitting.
-Some regressions that uses regularizations:
+Some regressions that uses regularization:
     - Lasso Regression
     - Ridge Regression
 - Hyperparameter : Variables used to optimize model parameters